Sensor-Based Sorting

 Stage 3: Pilot Testing

-At SRC we can also provide amenability information for a wide range of sensor and detector technologies on a bench scale, such as:
+At SRC, we can provide amenability information for a wide range of sensor and detector technologies, as well as batch and bulk-scale testwork:

-SRC has two dual-energy XRT industrial sorters that are used for bench and pilot-scale testing.
-Learn more.
+• X-ray transmission (XRT): Two dual-energy XRT industrial sorters that run at full production capacity and are used for bench and pilot-scale testing